 While this tutorial is for beginners, I encourage you to experiment, especially as you gain experience, employ smaller finer thread; even colored threads.
 Irish Crochet is traditionally a white work, but it looks great in color, and scarfs can be done in lace and sport weight yarn: (See Nicky Epstein’s Irish scarf patterns at Caron yarn.)

-Shown left is one of Nicky’s afghan designs that I altered to create this Irish chair back cover.
+Shown left is one of Nicky’s afghan designs that I altered to create this Irish chair back cover in #10 thread.

-Tip: When it comes to pattern arrangement, balancing out the motifs is key.
-If you want to have a mirror effect make at least two of each motif and don’t forget to create vine work and leaves.
+Tip: When it comes to pattern arrangement, balancing motifs is key.
+If you want a mirror effect, make at least two of each motif and don’t forget vine work and leaves.